q3769/chunk4j/README.md

 *Note: chunk4j works on the application layer of the network (Layer 7).
 There is a fixed-size overhead between a chunk's byte size capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk that is transported by a message.
-Take that and all other overheads into account when designing to keep the *entire* message size under the transport limit.*
+Take that and all other overheads into account when designing to keep the **overall** message size under the transport limit.*

 #### Message acknowledgment/commit